erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.13.5 Minor updates

+- `Dropdown` id, if not supplied, caused confusion when multiple `Dropdowns` were used on one page.
+- `Kanban` uses type information.
+New property, `editableIds`, which makes some properties also editable in the list view.

 v0.13.0 Breaking changes

 - `Select` component now maintains the checkedIds internally, i.e. they are only processed during `oninit`.
 This is to create consistent behaviour with the `Options` and `RadioButtons` components.